 The average dose of Methadone is about 80-120 mg.
-If you go above 120 mg of Methadone, then you could be at severe risk of having an overdose.
-If you take an amount of Methadone above 120mg, then you could be at severe risk for having an overdose.
+If one goes above 120 mg of Methadone, then they could be at severe risk of having an overdose.
+If one takes an amount of Methadone above 120mg, then they could be at severe risk for having an overdose.
 Such an overdose can be deadly.
-Your chances of having a deadly overdose are greatly increased if you are also taking any other opioid narcotics such as Oxycontin or Hydrocodone.
+The chances of having a deadly overdose are greatly increased if one is also taking any other opioid narcotics such as Oxycontin or Hydrocodone.

 The Dosage of Methadone by Age and Condition

-The amount of Methadone that you take as a maintenance dosage is highly dependent on your age, the drug you are trying to get off of, and your doctor’s recommendations.
-If you are younger than 18, then you will need a smaller dose of Methadone as a maintenance dose.
+The amount of Methadone that one takes as a maintenance dosage is highly dependent on the age, the drug one is trying to get off of, and the doctor’s recommendations.
+If a paetient is younger than 18, then they will need a smaller dose of Methadone as a maintenance dose.
 This could range anywhere from 5 mg to 40 mg.
-If you are a healthy adult, then you may need slightly more.
-Your maintenance dosage may be from 60-100 mg.
-If you are elderly or in poor health, then your dose may be similar to that of people under 18.
+If a patient a healthy adult, then they may need slightly more.
+The maintenance dosage may be from 60-100 mg.
+If a patient is an elderly or in poor health, then the dose may be similar to that of people under 18.

-However, if you have developed a strong tolerance to opioids by taking heroin, Oxycontin, or other similar drugs for years, then you may need higher doses.
-However, your max dose of Methadone should never exceed 120 mg.
-Otherwise, you are risking overdose.
-But if you are wondering “how much Methadone should I take?” or if you are doing Methadone dosing for addiction, then you should consult your physician.
-The reason is that it can vary from person to person depending on factors such as opioid tolerance, age, etc.
+However, if one has developed a strong tolerance to opioids by taking heroin, Oxycontin, or other similar drugs for years, then one may need higher doses.
+However, the max dose of Methadone should never exceed 120 mg.
+Otherwise, a person are risking overdose.
+Always consult the physician as the dose can vary from person to person depending on factors such as opioid tolerance, age, etc.

 Occasional and Preventative Use

 Only a doctor should always give methadone treatment dosages.
-So, if you are wondering what the Methadone dosing guidelines are, the answer is that you should ask your doctor.
-However, if you cannot access a doctor for some reason, then your initial doses of Methadone should be very, very small.
-If you have little to no tolerance to opioids, then your first dose should be around 10mg.
-Dosing can go up from there slowly.
+So, if one is wondering what the Methadone dosing guidelines are, the answer is that one should ask the doctor.
 Doses should never exceed 120 mg for anyone, regardless of tolerance.

 Methadone can often be used successfully to help treat severe heroin and opioid addictions.
 Many other opioid drugs are far more deadly and dangerous than Methadone is, and that is why this drug is frequently used to wean people off of these other dangerous narcotics.
-However, if you are thinking about using this narcotic to try to cure your heroin or severe opioid addiction, then you should get help from an addiction specialist, or an addiction treatment center.
-It is crucially important that you get the dosing right, or else you could potentially be risking your life.
-So, always get professional help when you are using this drug.
+However, if one is thinking about using this narcotic to try to cure heroin or severe opioid addiction, then they should get help from an addiction specialist, or an addiction treatment center.
+It is crucially important that the patient gets the dosing right, or else they could potentially be risking one’s life.
+So, always get professional help when using this drug.